arturmatlega/instalguru-blog-en/_posts/2020-02-10-pipe-cover-how-to-hide-exposed-pipes.md

 ## Special pipe boxing

 Smaller pipes, as well as any electrical cords can be concealed with a special pipe cover.
-The market offers a wide array of this types of elements, made of various materials. **Pipe boxing** is one of the most popular and commonly chosen product.
+The market offers a wide array of these types of elements, made of various materials. **Pipe boxing** is one of the most popular and commonly chosen products.
 They allow to hide both vertical and horizontal pipes - depending on the character of the piping in your house.
 If you decide to use a pipe cover, remember to use a strong binding agent.
-A special hybrid sealan for various surface might be a perfect solution in this case.
+A special hybrid sealant for various surfaces might be a perfect solution in this case.

 ## Is it necessary to cover pipes?

-Although concealing pipes is something absolutely essential for many homeowners, there are also people who consiter it unnecessary.
+Although concealing pipes is something absolutely essential for many homeowners, there are also people who consider it unnecessary.
 They are mostly fans of modern and industrial interior design. **One could have noticed that some latest 2020 trends point to the popularity of some raw-looking, yet intriguing interiors.** Exposing pipes instead of concealing them might be a perfect solution for the mentioned industrial-style-lovers.

 {:.distinction.distinction-quotation.distinction-negative}